Enixes/vIDE/README.md

-# MyVim-IDE : A snappy IDE for Competitive Programming
+# vIDE : A snappy IDE for Competitive Programming
 A beautiful customizable IDE based on Vim